alex-bahena/Pin-it/README.md

 Pin-it | Application designed to organize all the applications you use every day, having everything within your main internet access.

 # Purpose
-The purpose of this app is to improve the management of our
+The purpose of this app is to improve the management of our applications, saving all our accounts in one site, avoiding wastig time looking for them one by one.

 # MVP

 ===================================================================================

+As a user I want to be able to store the applications I usually use in a daily basis, so I can organize and get into my apps faster.

+This app should cover all the following criteria:

+When I get into my app.
+Then I

 # High Level Architecture Design